 (c) A Policy Grievance is a difference, which seeks to enforce an obligation of the Employer to the Union or the Union or its Members to the Employer.
 A Policy Grievance shall not be an obligation that may or could have been the subject of a Grievance by an Employee;

-(d) Notwithstanding Sub-clause 24.01(a), any issue pertaining to the establishment or alteration of a classification, the classification process, or the allocation of a position to a particular classification, shall not be considered a Grievance under any circumstances and shall not be subject to the Grievance process under this Article.
+(d) Notwithstanding clause 24.01(a), any issue pertaining to the establishment or alteration of a classification, the classification process, or the allocation of a position to a particular classification, shall not be considered a Grievance under any circumstances and shall not be subject to the Grievance process under this Article.

 24.02 Meetings During Grievance Procedure